What is your life expectancy with pulmonary fibrosis?

 Drug treatments

-Although there is not yet a cure for pulmonary fibrosis, new drugs are becoming available which can help some people live longer with pulmonary fibrosis.
+Although there is not yet a cure for pulmonary fibrosis, new drugs are becoming available which can reduce the rate that scar tissue forms.

 Researchers conduct clinical trials to advance treatment options for pulmonary fibrosis.